How far is the Sun? - Transit of Venus 8 June 2004 observations

 - measured Solar parallax (Π): 8.79424"

-The value of the solar parallax (Π) is defined as:
+The term solar parallax (Π) means:

 My measurements compare favorably to modern definitions: